Vietnam.vn - Nền tảng quảng bá Việt Nam

-The 3rd day of Tet, teachers and the journey to keep the flame of gratitude alive in the flow of Vietnamese culture
+The third day of Tet, teachers and the journey to keep the flame of gratitude in the flow of Vietnamese culture

 Báo Lao ĐộngBáo Lao Động31/01/2025

-EVERY TET COMES, VIETNAMESE PEOPLE RECALL THE FOLK SAYING "THE 1ST DAY IS FOR FATHERS, THE 2ND DAY IS FOR MOTHERS, THE 3RD DAY IS FOR TEACHERS" AS A WAY OF SHOWING THE TRADITION OF "REMEMBERING THE SOURCE WHEN DRINKING WATER" AND "RESPECTING TEACHERS AND RESPECTING RELIGION".
+EVERY TET SPRING COMES, VIETNAMESE PEOPLE RECALL THE FOLK SAYING "THE 1ST DAY IS FOR THE FATHER, THE 2ND DAY IS FOR THE MOTHER, THE 3RD DAY IS FOR THE TEACHER" AS A WAY OF SHOWING THE TRADITION OF "REMEMBERING THE SOURCE WHEN DRINKING WATER" AND "RESPECTING TEACHERS AND RESPECTING RELIGION".

 Bat Xat is one of the poorest communes in Lao Cai province, where people's living conditions are still lacking.
-Here, most of the students are Mong ethnic people, and their journey to school is extremely difficult, as they have to trek through forests and cross streams from dawn.
-The story of teachers sowing dreams is also more difficult when faced with poor teaching conditions and students "skipping class to go to the fields".
+Here, most of the students are Mong ethnic people, their journey to school is extremely difficult when they have to go through forests and cross streams from dawn.
+The story of teachers sowing dreams is also more difficult when facing poor teaching conditions, students "skipping class to go to the fields".

 However, Ms. Nguyen Thi Thuy - a teacher at Pa Cheo Boarding Secondary School for Ethnic Minorities (Lao Cai) is still attached to this land, diligently sowing the seeds of knowledge for many generations of students.
 Ms. Thuy's perseverance is formed from her love for the profession, nurtured by the love of the children and people here.

-Referring to the saying "the third day of Tet, teachers", the female teacher could not help but be moved by the sincere and simple feelings of the students here.
+When mentioning the saying "the third day of Tet, teachers", the female teacher could not help but be moved by the sincere and simple feelings of the students here.
 Despite the difficult economic conditions, the students still brought their sincere hearts to their teachers.
-Those were lovely wishes, simple gifts such as a bunch of green dong leaves, a branch of wild peach blossoms full of buds, or a fragrant and soft sticky rice cake.
+Those were lovely wishes, simple gifts such as bunches of green dong leaves, branches of wild peach blossoms full of buds, or fragrant sticky rice cakes.

 In the chilly weather, the children’s cheerful laughter, the flickering fire from the pot of banh chung and the pink peach blossoms blend together to create a peaceful and warm Tet atmosphere in the highlands.
 This beauty helps teachers forget the difficulties and fatigue and encourages perseverance in sowing the seeds of knowledge.